 Next, select all subscribers by clicking the checkbox on the left, then from the right, select ‘Tag” from the Bulk Actions drop-down and select the “Cold Subscribers Re-Engagement” tag that we created.

 Now, we have tagged all of our cold subscribers.
-Next, we'll create a link trigger to remove the new tag when the link is clicked, then we will draft an email to send to all these subscribers asking them if they still want to receive our emails.
+Next, we'll create a link trigger to remove the new tag when the link is clicked; then, we will draft an email to send all these subscribers if they still want to receive our emails.

 Link triggers are amazing features that change the game for email marketers because they allow us to track individual clicks and automatically take action.

-From the Rules page in ConvertKit, create a link trigger that will remove the “Cold Subscriber Re-Engagement” tag from the user who clicks the link.
+The Rules page in ConvertKit creates a link trigger that will remove the “Cold Subscriber Re-Engagement” tag from the user who clicks the link.

 Next, we will draft a broadcast email ask them if they still want our emails.
 We'll use the link trigger that we created inside this email.

 I like the sample broadcast email from ConvertKit to use that one as an example.
 Create a new Broadcast email and address it to the tag that we just created.